-- 3. Good Neighbor Policies: Grantees shall maintain a good relationship with the neighborhood, including: - 3.a.
+- 2. Grantee(s) shall maintain facilities in full compliance with requirements of the law and local standards. - 3.
+Good Neighbor Policies: Grantee(s) shall maintain a good relationship with the neighborhood, including: - 3.a.
 Collaboration with neighbors and relevant city agencies to ensure that neighborhood concerns about the facility are heard and addressed; - 3.b.
 That the Grantee Director or Manager or a representative will attend all appropriate neighborhood meetings; - 3.c.
 That Grantee management staff is available to respond to neighbors within 24 hours, if reasonable; - 3.d.
 Minimizing the impact on the neighborhood of shelter population waiting to enter the building; - 3.e.
 Active discouragement of loitering in the area surrounding the building; and - 3.f.
 Notification of neighborhood businesses and residents of the services available by means of visits, telephone calls, and/or flyers. - 4.
-Participant Feedback, Complaint and Follow-up Policies Grantees shall provide means for participants to provide input into the program, including the planning and design.
-Feedback methods shall include: - 4.a.
+Participant Feedback, Complaint and Follow-up Policies

+Grantee(s) shall provide means for participants to provide input into the program.
+Feedback methods shall include:

+- 4.a.
 A complaint process, including a written complaint policy informing participants how to report complaints and request repairs/services; and - 4.b.
 A written survey, which shall be offered to each participant to gather feedback and assess the effectiveness of services and systems within the program.
-Grantees shall offer assistance to participants regarding completion of the survey if the written format presents any problem. - 5.
+Grantee(s) shall offer assistance to participants regarding completion of the survey if the written format presents barriers to completion. - 5.
 City Communications and Policies

-Grantees shall keep HSH informed and comply with City policies to minimize harm and risk, including:
+Grantee(s) shall keep HSH informed and comply with City policies to minimize harm and risk, including:

 - 5.a.
 Regular communication to HSH about the implementation of the program; - 5.b.
 Attendance of HSH meetings and trainings, as requested; - 5.c.
 Adherence to the HSH Grievance Policy; - 5.d.
 Adherence to the Tuberculosis (TB) Infection Control Guidelines for Homeless; and - 5.e.
 Adherence to the HSH Critical Incident policies, including reports to HSH, within 24 hours, regarding any deaths, serious violence or emergencies involving police, fire or ambulance calls using the Critical Incident Report form.
-A Critical Incident is defined as when emergency responders are called to the shelter by staff or participants and when Child Protective Services removes a child.
-Shelters must also send reports for incidents in which there were no emergency responders.
-An example is a domestic violence incident.
+A Critical Incident is defined as when emergency responders are called to the program by staff or participants and when Child Protective Services removes a child.